-If the baby gets the changed gene from both parents, he or she will get the disease.
+- If the changed gene is from both parents, the baby will get the disease.

-If the baby gets the changed gene from only one parent, he or she will be a carrier.
-This means that the child will have one gene that produces hex A and one that doesn't.
-The child's body makes enough hex A so that he or she doesn't get the disease.
-But the child can pass the changed gene on to his or her children.
+- If the changed gene is from only one parent, the baby will be a carrier.
+This means that the child will have one gene that produces Hex A and one that doesn't.
+The child's body makes enough Hex A so they won't get the disease.
+But the child can pass the changed gene on to their children.

 The Tay-Sachs enzyme test is usually done on blood taken from a vein or from the umbilical cord right after birth.